Tag Archives: antioxidants

 • Firstly, opt for Organic fair-Trade varieties.
 Coffee is notorious for its dangerous growing practices.

-• If your coffee is laden with milk you might want to think again.
-The latte drinks offered by Starbucks for example are high in kilojoules, sometimes as high as fattening desserts like ice-cream or chocolate cake that most people avoid, and those joules are all in the form of unhealthy fats.
+• If your coffee is milky you might want to think again.
+Lattes offered by Starbucks for example are high in kilojoules, sometimes as high as fattening desserts like ice-cream or chocolate cake.
+What’s more, those joules are all in the form of unhealthy fats.

-• The way the coffee is prepared also affects the caffeine levels in the cup.
-Espresso coffee contains less caffeine than drip coffee and also has the most antioxidants, but it is also the one linked to higher levels of Triglycerides and LDLs.
+• The way coffee is prepared affects the caffeine levels.
+Espresso coffee contains less caffeine than drip coffee and also has the most antioxidants.
+But it is also the one linked to higher levels of Triglycerides and LDLs.

-• The amount of caffeine in light and dark roasts varies only slightly so which you use makes little difference
+• The amount of caffeine in light and dark roasts varies only slightly so choose whichever you like best as it makes little difference.

 After all this bad news are you still reading?